GEM ARTS & HEALTH (GEMAH) overview

-GEMAH provides psychosocial support to all young people through face-to-face training and post-training online support that gives a set of tools – including our own unique binaural beats music – to enable a healthy understanding and expression of emotions and to enhance confidence and resilience in their decision-making processes.
+GEMAH provides psychosocial support to all kinds of young creatives through face-to-face training and post-training online support that gives a set of tools – including our own unique binaural beats music – to enable a healthy understanding and expression of emotions and to enhance confidence and resilience in their decision-making processes.

-For GEMAH, emotional engagement comes through an awareness of how our belief systems affect our wellbeing and sense of authenticity and meaning.
-These belief systems can then be shifted through community development, engagement, connection, creativity, and collaboration.
+For GEM, emotional engagement comes through an awareness of how our belief systems affect our wellbeing and sense of meaningful engagement in our day to day lives.
+GEM teaches that a person’s belief systems can be shifted through cultural and community engagement, connection, creativity, and most importantly collaboration with others!

 In 2018, GEM worked with young refugees and refugee workers in Belgrade, Serbia.
 In 2019, GEM with the support of Karachi Biennale Trust delivered GEMAH-KB19 at the Karachi Biennale.
 In 2021, GEM completes its Australian GEMAH program in Sydney, in conjunction with the City of Sydney Council.

 This program has been well-supported by local service providers such as educational institutions, businesses, and community centres.
 We wish to thank all of those that supported this arts and health initiative this year!